 fix_site_accessibility

 A compound tool that orchestrates the full fix workflow for a site.
 It fetches the latest scan, prioritises issues by impact (critical → serious → moderate → minor), and structures the output with an impact summary and per-page issue details.
-It references the MCP resources (see below) to guide your agent through mapping DOM nodes to source files and generating fixes.
+It references the MCP resources to guide your agent through mapping DOM nodes to source files and generating fixes.
 Optionally accepts codebase context to help your agent find the right files.
+Requires Read access.

 fix_page_accessibility